Techtonica/curriculum/web/accessibility.md

     Now try out the different options.
     - Can you clearly see text with the color blindness options turned on?
-    - Can you select buttons and click on links easily in the parkenson's mode?
+    - Can you select buttons and click on links easily in the Parkenson's mode?